Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/25_parallelisation.md

 ## 2.5.3 A note on dynamic resourcing

 Since our data is small and similar-sized, we can apply the same resource configurations within the same process and it will still run successfully.
-However, it is common that we need to **run the same process with input data of widely variying sizes**.
+However, it is common that we need to **run the same process with input data of widely varying sizes**.
 For example, if we were analysing tumour-normal matched genome sequences and the tumour samples were sequenced to double the depth of the normal samples, we may need to apply double the walltime and increased memory for some tasks.

 One option may be to configure the resource usage to suit the largest workflow input (e.g. highest coverage sample).
 This will ensure all processes run sucessfully at the cost of **underutilising the resources you have requested** for the smaller inputs: